-With limited screen space and unaccommodating browsing support, mobile shopping lack many of the core benefits exemplified through desktop ecommerce.
+With limited screen space and unaccommodating browsing support, mobile shopping lack many of the core benefits exemplified through desktop e-commerce.
 Comparison shopping, shopping across multiple sites and brands, organizing selected items, and discussing options with friends and family become a tricky task to perform on a phone.

 However, our research indicates that mobile shoppers continue to grow.
 Shopping apps are the fastest growing app category by time spent and mobile browsing now takes up 51% of all web traffic.
-Technology that undertakes the complexities involved with mobile shopping reaches out to an ever growing user base.
+Technology that undertakes the complexities involved with mobile shopping reaches out to an ever-growing user base.

 The main concept of the app surrounds browsing items on different e-commerce sites.
 Other features of the app, such as discussing items with friends, saving products, and exploring new sites and products, serve its essential browsing feature.
-The navigation seperates the app into different tabs according to its function.
+The navigation separates the app into different tabs according to its function.
 The shop page carries out the app’s browsing capabilities and is thus the center screen and the default page users will land on upon launching the app.
 Surrounding it are the discover page, chat page, and saved items page, and other features that support the browsing experience of the app.
 The profile page is used for practical, non-shopping related functionalities, such as editing settings and information, and is tucked at the very far right.

-Shop page: easily find items on various e-commerce sites
+Shop: easily find items on various e-commerce sites

-The shop page has two main functionalities: allow users to add sites and explore products.
+The shop page has two main functionalities: prompting users to add sites and explore products.
 These two functions will usually be performed separately: users will add a few sites first, and then browse items from the sites they added.
 This separation is similar to internet browsing habits where users will first type in a site or a keyword, and then browse the selected site.

-Because these functions are performed one after the other, I decided to separate the two processes into two different display modes, similar to that of a mobile internet browser.
+Because these functions are performed one after the other, I decided to separate the processes into two different display modes, similar to that of a mobile internet browser.
 The first is an expandable search bar that allows users to type in site or keywords.
 When engaged in this site-adding mode, search results appear in a list.
 After the first site is added, the body of the screen shows suggested similar sites generated by a machine learning algorithm.

 Once users have added sites, they can tap out of the search bar or press done on the keyboard to browse items from added sites.
-The search section collapses into a top horizontal bar, to indicate all added sites.
+The search section collapses into a top horizontal bar to indicate all added sites.
 Because some users like to browse by category of products, I chose to call out product categories in a horizontally scrollable list at the top section of the screen, where filters are displayed from most to least popular.

 Using cards to display product information

-To organize the diverse types of product on different shopping sites, I modularized product image, price, and name on a card component.
+To organize the diverse types of product on different shopping sites, I modularized product image, price, and name with a card component.
 Tapping on the product card displays the actual site the product is sold on.
-Because I didn’t want to take the user out of the Shaap app experience, exteneral sites are visually embedded into the app, where snippets of the Shaap app is still revealed in the background.
+Because I didn’t want to take the user out of the Shaap app experience, external sites are visually embedded into the app, where snippets of the Shaap app is still revealed in the background.

 Sharing and saving a product